- What is website taxonomy?

 You have several options when it comes to choosing a taxonomy structure.
 Let’s have a look at these options:

 A flat taxonomy has a homepage with a list of subcategories.
 No levels within the subcategories.
 In a nutshell, all subcategories are top-level categories, and it is possible to choose from the list of pages on the home page.
 This structure is appropriate for small websites.

-Use this taxonomy if you have a large website.
+Use this taxonomy if you have a large website, like an ecommerce site.
 It has different levels of subcategories within subcategories.
-At times, it has new levels of subcategories.
 If you decide to design this taxonomy, here are things to keep in mind:

 Keep the number of levels in the hierarchy low.
 Doing that helps improve content findability.